core-wg/oscore/draft-ietf-core-object-security.md

 Note to RFC Editor: Please replace all occurrences of "[[this document\]\]" with the RFC number of this specification.

-Note to IANA: Please note all occurrences of "TBD" in this specification should be assigned the same number.
+Note to IANA: Please note all occurrences of "TBDx" in this specification should be assigned the same number.

 ## COSE Header Parameters Registry